JasperFx/lamar/docs/guide/ioc/registration/configured-instance.md

 public interface IConfiguredInstance
 {
     /// <summary>
     ///     The constructor function that this registration is going to use to
     ///     construct the object
     /// </summary>
     ConstructorInfo Constructor { get; set; }

     /// <summary>
     ///     The service type that you can request.
 This would normally be an interface or other
     ///     abstraction
     /// </summary>
     Type ServiceType { get; }

     /// <summary>
     ///     The actual, concrete type
     /// </summary>
     Type ImplementationType { get; }

     ServiceLifetime Lifetime { get; set; }

     /// <summary>
     ///     The instance name for requesting this object by name
     /// </summary>
     string Name { get; set; }

     /// <summary>
+    ///     Directly add or interrogate the inline dependencies for this instance
+    /// </summary>
+    IReadOnlyList<Instance> InlineDependencies { get; }

+    /// <summary>
     ///     Inline definition of a constructor dependency.
 Select the constructor argument by type and constructor name.